 We don’t just talk a big game, we get results.
-A few examples of some of Josh’s case results for previous clients charged with criminal offenses:
+A few examples of some of our case results for previous clients charged with criminal offenses:

-- Aggravated Discharge of a Firearm – Class 1 Felony – DISMISSED
+- Aggravated Battery of a Peace Officer (Class 2 Felony) – DISMISSED

 - Aggravated Assault with a Deadly Weapon – DISMISSED